scyther/3_forms/README.md

 ## Objectives
 - Understand the structure and purpose of HTML form elements.
-- Learn how to use different input types such as text, email, password, date, time, and more.
+- Utilize various input types and form controls effectively.
-- Explore the use of form controls like checkboxes, radio buttons, dropdowns, and file uploads.
+- Implement CSS to style and enhance form elements.
-- Implement basic CSS to style form elements and enhance user experience.
+- Create a responsive and user-friendly form interface.
-- Gain hands-on experience in creating a responsive and user-friendly form interface.
+- Apply form validations and attributes to ensure data integrity.

 ## HTML Form Tags Used
 Below are the form tags used in this experiment along with links for further exploration: